| Last updated on October 27th, 2023

 - Penalty APR: 17.99%

 - Foreign Transaction Fee: 1% of the transaction amount in U.S. dollars

 - Late Payment Penalty Fee: Up to $40

 - Return Payment Penalty Fee: Up to $25

-- Already bank with CAMPUS USA or work at the University of Florida
+- You already bank with CAMPUS USA or work at the University of Florida

-- Want the benefit of shifting interest rates, rather than a fixed APR
+- You want the benefit of shifting interest rates, rather than a fixed APR

 CAMPUS Visa Platinum Card Review

 The CAMPUS Visa Platinum is a low APR credit card from Gainesville, Florida-based credit union, CAMPUS USA.